Collection access and use FAQ

 If you are a museum or a gallery planning a temporary exhibition and want to display objects from our Collection, please send your loan queries to firstname.lastname@example.org.

 Official loan requests should be addressed to the Director and sent by mail on institutional letterhead.
-The request should include a complete description of the exhibition, precise information on each object to be borrowed as well as a facilities report for each confirmed venue.
-Please note that approval of a loan request is granted at the discretion of the loan review committee only to those facilities which meet CCA standards.
+The request should include a complete description of the exhibition, precise information on each object to be borrowed as well as a Standard Facilities Report for each confirmed venue.
+Please note that approval of a loan request is granted at the discretion of the loan review committee and only to facilities that meet the CCA’s standards.

 Sufficient lead time is required in order to allow for a full review of the details involved:

-- For one object, please send the written request together with all required documents six (6) months before exhibition;
+- For less than five (5) objects, please send the written request together with all required documents six (6) months before the exhibition;

-- For six or more objects, twelve (12) months before exhibition.
+- For more than eleven (11) objects, twelve (12) months before exhibition.

-The CCA standard loan fee is $385 per object ($300 for Canadian museums).
+The CCA standard loan fee is 385 CAD per object (300 CAD for Canadian museums).
 In addition to this fee, the borrowing institution agrees to pay for packing, crating and transport as well as conservation and courier travel expenses if required.

 To make a donation offer, please follow the instructions outlined on the CCA acquisitions procedure page.
 Our international acquisition committee meets three times each year to decide which proposed donations will be accepted.